What You Should Know About Acupuncturists and Their Services

 How do I locate an acupuncturist?

-Acupuncturists work in private offices, clinics and hospitals.
+Acupuncturists work in private offices, clinics, spas and hospitals.
+Only a licensed acupuncturist or a physician or dentist certified in acupuncture may provide acupuncture services.
 Check with relatives, friends or colleagues who have had a successful experience with an acupuncturist.
 You can also check under "Acupuncturists" in the yellow pages of your telephone book.
+Look to see if the acupuncturist holds any association with a reputable organization such as NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine), which has an online, searchable directory of its members..

 What questions should individuals with disabilities ask about accessing services?